hybridly/hybridly/docs/guide/partial-reloads.md

 Partial reloads are repeated requests to the same page which purpose is to update or fetch specific properties, but not all of them.

 As an example, consider a page that includes a list of users, as well as an option to filter the users by their company.
-On the first request to the page, both the `users` and `companies` properties are passed to the page component.
+On the first request to the page, both the `users` and `companies` properties are passed to the view component.

 However, on subsequent requests to the same page—maybe to filter the users—you can request only the `users` property from the server, and not the `companies` one.